 You are here:

-The GDPR classifies some data as 'special category', meaning it's sensitive and needs more protection.
-Read on to find out what kind of data is defined this way in schools, and the conditions you can use to justify why you need to process it.
+The UK GDPR classifies some data as 'special category', meaning it's sensitive and needs more protection.
+Read on to find out what kind of data is defined this way in schools, and the conditions you can use to justify processing it.

 More from The Key